List of United States senators from Missouri

 Missouri was admitted to the Union on August 10, 1821.
-Its current U.S. senators are Republicans Josh Hawley (Class 1, serving since 2019) and Eric Schmitt (Class 3, serving since 2023).
+Its current U.S. senators are Republicans Josh Hawley (class 1, serving since 2019) and Eric Schmitt (class 3, serving since 2023).
 Francis Cockrell was Missouri's longest-serving senator (1875–1905).
+Missouri is one of fifteen states alongside California, Colorado, Georgia, Hawaii, Idaho, Louisiana, Maine, Massachusetts, Minnesota, Nevada, Pennsylvania, South Dakota and Utah to have a younger senior senator and an older junior senator.